genomicsclass/leanpub/manuscript/qr_and_regression.md

 ##   9.203 11.810 14.434 17.070
 ```

 Note the difference of several orders of magnitude.
-On a digitial computer we have a limited range of numbers which makes some numbers seem like 0 which leads to division by 0 errors.
+On a digital computer, we have a limited range of numbers which makes some numbers seem like 0, which in turn leads to division by 0 errors.

-# The QR Factorization
+### The Factorization

-The QR factorization is based on a mathematical result that tells us that we can decompose any  full rank {$$}N\times p{/$$} matrix {$$}\mathbf{X}{/$$}  as
+The QR factorization is based on a mathematical result that tells us that we can decompose any full rank {$$}N\times p{/$$} matrix {$$}\mathbf{X}{/$$} as:

 {$$}
 \mathbf{X = QR}
 {/$$}

-with
+with:

 * {$$}\mathbf{Q}{/$$} a {$$}N \times p{/$$} matrix with  {$$}\mathbf{Q^\top Q=I}{/$$}
 * {$$}\mathbf{R}{/$$} a {$$}p \times p{/$$} upper triangular matrix.

-Upper triangular matrices are very convinient for solving system of equations.
+Upper triangular matrices are very convenient for solving system of equations.

-### Example of Upper Triangular Matrix
+### Example Of Upper Triangular Matrix

-In the example below, the matrix on the left is upper triangular: It only has 0s below the diagonal.
+In the example below, the matrix on the left is upper triangular: it only has 0s below the diagonal.
-Note that this facilitates solving the system of equations greatly:
+This facilitates solving the system of equations greatly:

 {$$}
 \,